Graylog2/graylog2-server/UPGRADING.md

 This applies only to new Graylog installations.
 Existing setups keep the former default order for backwards compatibility.

+## Disallow Disk Journal on Network Filesystems

+On new Graylog installations, the disk journal directory cannot be placed on network filesystems such as NFS, CIFS, etc anymore.
+Existing installations will just receive a warning about this.

 ## API Endpoint Deprecations

 The following API endpoints are deprecated beginning with 4.4.